 Before you go, check out these other posts about reducing stress naturally

 There are times in life when we don’t feel like we’re doing anything; we’re just going through the motions to get through the day.
-The tug-a-war happens when we want more out of life, we want to make a difference in society, we want a fulfilling life, but don’t know how to go about that because we’re stuck in a cycle of worldly pressures.
+The tug-a-war happens when we want more out of life; we want to make a difference in society, and we want a fulfilling life but we don’t know how to go about that because we’re stuck in a cycle of worldly pressures.
 How can we break away?
 We do that by understanding who we are.

 Do More Than Exist

-Do more than exist (DMTE) used to be the name of this blog.
+Do more than exist (DMTE).
 Those four words are pretty powerful and say a lot!
-Do more than exist can mean a variety of things.
-It can be about getting off the couch, starting a business, getting healthy, raising a family, volunteering, running a marathon, going on a mission trip, contributing to a global cause, or expressing your artistic ability.
-We all have our own unique meaning behind those four simple words.
+In the past, I overthought what the meaning of Do More Than Exist stands for.
+For instance; getting off the couch, starting a business, getting healthy, raising a family, volunteering, running a marathon, going on a mission trip, contributing to a global cause, or expressing your artistic ability.
+You could say we all have our own unique meaning behind those four simple words.
 And we all have a fingerprint that is critical to our success.
-To do more than exist is to learn more about yourself.
-Get a Do More Than Exist coffee mug here.
+Yet do more than exist is about one thing: love.
+One way to love God back is to learn more about who He created you to be.

-Discovering oneself is quite a journey.
+Discovering oneself is a journey.
 We may go down many paths to look for opportunities, to look for clues of who we are, yet find nothing.
 I remember way too many rabbit trails I followed, only to find disappointment.
 “WHO AM I?”
 I would yell in my mind.
 Tears streamed down my face out of frustration.
-I so badly wanted to know what God made me do on this planet.
+I so badly wanted to know what God made me to do on this planet.
+I was overthinking.

 In my worry, I missed something very valuable.
 I was so focused on a map that I forgot to look between the paths.
 Following or trying to follow everyone else made me feel like a failure.
 I didn’t fit in and thought something was wrong with me!
 It took me a long while to learn that what worked for someone, didn’t work for my individuality.
 Let me save you some tissue, the trap of comparison will throw your compass off and you’ll just keep going around in circles if you don’t do something about it.

 With that said, let me tell you that your path in life isn’t going to be one path, rarely does that happen.
 If we want a fulfilled life we’re going to have to adapt to the seasons we’re given in life.
 When we have children, be a mom.
-When we have to bring the bacon home, bring the bacon home.
+When we have to bring the bacon home, and so forth.
 It’s okay if we don’t feel purposeful at the moment.
 But I do ask you this: always learn who you are in the role you play, you will then have a clearer picture of the path you want to take.

 9 Easy Ways to Live Beyond our Existence